 Find SPPS’ reopening information here.

-- February 1: Grades pre-K-2 and stage 1 schools will return to in-person learning with full classrooms.
+• February 1: Grades pre-K-2 and stage 1 Special Education schools will return to in-person learning with full classrooms, for parents who choose to attend.

-- February 15: Grades 3-5 will return to in-person learning with full classrooms.
+• February 15: Grades 3-5 will return to in-person learning with full classrooms, for parents who choose to attend.

 Find SPFE’s Classroom Safety Checklist here.
 Stewards and other members should use this information to make sure their work site is safe and prepared before reopening.
 Information about how to address safety issues in your building are also included.

-NEA — our national affiliate — is tracking coronavirus information at schools across the country.
+SPFE is tracking coronavirus information from schools about COVID-19 exposure.
 If there is a COVID-19 case reported at your building, report it here.
-NEA is using this information to protect educators, students, and our communities from the unsafe reopening of our public schools.

 Saint Paul Public Schools is also tracking COVID-19 cases.
 If there is a COVID case at your building, use the district’s form to report it.